 In the United States, unlike many other countries, rabies transmitted from dogs to humans has been almost completely eliminated.

+Rabies from bats is another story.
 The most common vector for rabies to humans in the US is now bats.
-Though it is rare (one to three fatalities a year), this problem is a good reason to exclude bats from your property.
+Though it is rare (one to three fatalities a year), this problem is a good reason to have a bat removal done, or in professional terms exclude bats from your property.
 All of our employees receive training, rabies shots, and hands on experience with patented devices used to remove bats from infested structures.

 Please note this informative blog post: